Monday, June 6, 2022

 zigged and zagged,

-erratic as Valentine’s deflected dart.
+erratic as Cupid's deflected dart.

 it was clear

-i had fallen way deep down.
+i had fallen way down deep,

 and yet still i climbed,

-up the steeple of a crumbling piety,
+up a steeple of crumbling piety,

-to its very summit,
+to the very summit,

-as i reached for that Love,
+and i reached for that Love again,

 so high above me.

-numerous wings of prayer
+wings of prayer

 rode my fractured breaths,

-but my flypapery tongue caught them,
+my flypapery tongue

-then my cries,
+then my cries

-some better refuge,
+some better refuge

 ============